VoskhodXIV/webservice/README.md

 ## :warning: IMPORTANT

 To test the application locally, you will need to use the `.env.test` dotenv configuration.
 To run the application locally, create a new `.env` referring to the `.env.test` dotenv configuration.

+## :construction: WIP

+Need to streamline a few things, starting with Amazon DynamoDB and SNS util.
+These are yet to be made modular.
+The `app.config.js` is also to be made modular, with two separate objects for RDS configuration and AWS configuration.

 ## :ninja: Author